zalando-incubator/kubernetes-on-aws/docs/user-guide/using-volumes.rst

       NAME                        READY     STATUS    RESTARTS   AGE       IP          NODE redis-3548935762-qevsk      1/1       Running   0          2m        10.2.1.66   ip-172-31-15-65.eu-central-1.compute.internal

 The node it landed on is ``ip-172-31-15-65.eu-central-1.compute.internal``.
-Connect to your exposed redis endpoint and create a table:
+Connect to your redis endpoint and create some data:

 .. code-block:: bash